Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 • sensation of having a lump in the throat

 As it flows upward the Liver meridian passes through the diaphragm, the hypochondriac region then ascends to the throat.
-Based on that Liver Qi stagnation may manifest as fullness, discomfort and/or pain in the hypochondriac region (the area just below the rib cage) as well as a sensation of having a lump in the throat.
+Based on that Liver Qi stagnation may manifest as fullness, discomfort and/or pain in the hypochondriac region as well as a sensation of having a lump in the throat.
 Difficulty swallowing (stagnated Qi in the throat), hiccups (stagnated Qi in the diaphragm), and sighing (stagnated Qi in the chest) may be present (1).

-When the Liver becomes stagnated and overactive he turns into a bad neighbor and starts assulting other organs and systems.
-His biggest victim is the gastrointestinal tract, referred to as the Spleen in Chinese medicine.
+When the Liver becomes stagnated and overactive it turns into a bad neighbour and starts assaulting other organs and systems.
+Its biggest victim is the Spleen.
 When the Liver "overacts" the Spleen (and the Stomach) symptoms include poor appetite, abdominal distention, epigastric pain, feeling of pulsation in the epigastrium, sour regurgitation, nausea, belching, diarrhea, sometimes vomiting (1)

-In TCM blood and energy are interrelated and interdependent.
+In TCM blood and Qi are interrelated and interdependent.
 It is said “Qi is the father of blood and blood is the mother of Qi”.
 If the Qi is stagnated the blood will stagnate as well.
-Thus prolonged and untreated stagnation of Liver energy will eventually lead to stagnation of blood.
+Thus prolonged and untreated stagnation of Liver Qi will eventually lead to stagnation of blood.
 While the main symptom of stagnated Qi is distention, the main symptom of stagnated blood is pain.
 The most common symptom of blood stasis is masses in the abdomen with fixed, sharp and stabbing pain.
 In women there is painful menstruation with dark and clotted blood.
 Purple nails, lips, and overall complexion additionally confirm that the blood lacks movement.
-In severe cases there might be nose bleeding or vomiting of blood.
 (1)

 Because of the above mentioned relationship between Qi and blood a long term stagnation of Liver Qi will lead to cold hands and feet as the blood circulation will not be flowing smoothly.